ForestAdmin/documentation-user-guide/dashboards/charts/analytics.md

 ![](<../../.gitbook/assets/image (381).png>)

+{% hint style="info" %}
-“Analytics per record” are only supported in the Smart and Query modes.
+“Analytics per record” are only supported in the API and Query modes.
+{% endhint %}

 * For Query charts, use the character `?` to inject the current record the user is currently seeing to your query.
 * For API charts, the parameter `record_id` is automatically passed in the HTTP body to access the record the user is currently seeing.